mxaddict/www.codedmaster.com/content/ttk/_index.md

 ## Our Courses

+- **Install Ubuntu with WSL**: Bring the power of Linux to your Windows computer and set up Ubuntu for coding adventures!
 - **Install Rust**: Get your computer ready for coding!
 This course guides you through installing Rust on your Linux, Windows, or macOS computer.
 - **Install Vim & Learn the Basics**: Discover the secrets of Vim, a powerful